Peru Travel Guide for solo female travellers: my experience in 163 days backpacking the land of the Incas

 Mancora is a coastal area so most backpackers come here for surfing and Kitesurfing.
 You can take these lessons in between or even work in a surf hostel!

-At this point, I would really encourage you to do work exchange in hostel bars as this is the most fun, most especially for young people.
+At this point, I would really encourage you to do a work exchange in hostel bars as this is the most fun, most especially for young people.
 I did it when I was 22 and I had the best experience!
+Below are some of my favorites on where to stay in Mancora:

 - Budget: Loki del Mar – $10 USD/night per pax for a bed in a dorm room; shared bathroom